Army may regain muscle in Pakistan

 That’s where India’s dilemma comes in.
 If it were to flex its muscle, mass its soldiers along the border and tell Islamabad that it means business — as many people, incensed with the repeated terrorist attacks, would like the government to do — it could be playing into the Pakistan army’s hand.

-cans have more levers on Pakistan than it has.
+New Delhi knows that the Americans have more levers on Pakistan than it has.
 But it doesn’t know how much pressure the US was willing to exert on Islamabad.
 While there is an overlap of interest with India now (six American were, after all, killed in the attack), US’s bigger interest is in forcing Pakistan’s hand in the fight against al Qaida and the Taliban.

 So, when Condoleezza Rice came over on Wednesday, she said all the right words but, in concrete terms, promised to press Pakistan on one thing — to ask for a ban on Lashkare-Taiba’s political wing, Jamaat-ud-Dawa.
 The Dawa is not an underground organization like Lashkar, although it recruits people for terror, as it did with captured Mumbai attacker, Ajmal Amir Kasab.
 India is also uncertain of the implication of getting the US and others involved in the standoff.
 It fears that could lead to the internationalizing of the Kashmir dispute.